AlansCodeLog/indexit/README.md

 ## Other

 I have taken care that `async`, typescript generic function names, and any weird characters in function names are correctly identified, though there might still be more cases that don't work.
+Ideally in the future, a parser will be used.

 Currently the following regex is used to extract the portion with the name: https://regexr.com/4s9ol (you can see the names by using the list and inputting `$2\n`).